Ashure: The Balkans

-Sephardic Jews prepare Ashure for the Jewish holiday of Tu BiShvat.
-The dish is also referred to as "trigo koço".
-It is made out of boiling wheat grains combined with sugar, crushed walnuts, and cinnamon.
-According to Aylin Öney Tan, this practice may have originated from early Jewish communities in Anatolia during the Byzantine era rather than being brought to Ottoman Turkey by Sephardic Jews who immigrated there in the late 15th century.
-Also, several Jewish communities make it to celebrate a child's first tooth.

 Ingredients

 Ashure porridge does not have a single recipe, as recipes vary between regions and families.

 Traditionally, it is said to have at least seven ingredients.
 Some say at least ten ingredients must be used, in keeping with the theme of "tenth", while Alevis always use twelve.
 Among these are wheat, barley, rice, white beans, chickpeas, pekmez, date molasses, pomegranate molasses, beet juice, dried fruits like dates, raisins, currants, apricots, figs, apples and nuts like pistachios, almonds, hazelnuts, walnuts, pine nuts and sesame seeds.
 However, many renditions add orange, lemon and lime peel to add depth to the pudding.
 Anise seed, black cumin seeds, prunus mahaleb, pomegranate arils, cardamom, cinnamon, cloves, nutmeg and allspice may be used as garnish, and some variations are flavored with anise liqueur, rose water and/or orange blossom water.